-We will test the clustering method in the two main carbon source/sink basins of the global ocean (Takahashi et al., 2009), namely the North Atlantic (defined as 80°W to 45°E, 0° to 90°N) and the Southern Ocean (defined as 180°W to 180°E, 90°S to 40°S).
-We apply k-means clustering analysis to SST and pCO2SW observational datasets (see Section 2.1) and to the NASA-GISS climate model results in order to describe the ocean carbon regimes in the North Atlantic and the Southern Ocean, and use them to evaluate model biases in pCO2SW.
+A schematic diagram of the methodology is presented in Fig. 1.
+First, the 2D histograms pCO2-SST are computed from the climatological data, then the histograms are clustered using a statistical method, the k-means clustering method, and finally the regimes or “ocean carbon states” are obtained.
+The methodology steps will be explained in detail below, using as an example the North Atlantic basin data.

-3.1 North Atlantic
+(Figure 1)

-3.1.1 North Atlantic carbon states from observations
+pCO2-SST 2D histograms

-Probability density distributions show that both SST and pCO2SW exhibit a broad range of values in the basin of North Atlantic (see Fig. S1 in the Supplemental Material): pCO2SW values span 50 - 450 uatm and temperatures range between -2 and 30⁰C.
-Based on these value ranges, we display the 12 monthly 2D histograms of pCO2SW and SST on Fig. 1.
-These show highest frequency of occurrence for pCO2sw values in the range of 300 to 400 uatm and temperatures in the range of 10 to 30⁰C.
+pCO2SW values in the North Atlantic span the range 50-450 uatm while sea surface temperatures range between -2 and 30⁰C.
+The 2D histograms (Fig. 2) show highest frequency of occurrence for pCO2sw values in the range of 300 to 400 uatm and temperatures in the range of 10 to 300C.
 Certain months (December, January, February and March) show a higher frequency of occurrence of cold temperatures (-2 to 20C) and low pCO2sw (50 to 300 uatm) than others.
-Fig. 1 also reveals certain patterns, for example, January – April share a similar S-shaped curve and no tilt and June – September exhibit a diagonal tilt that reflects a tendency for higher temperatures to collocate with higher pCO2sw values.
-We aim to mechanistically identify a small number of random (in space and time) situations of the pairs of pCO2sw and SST that may be able to describe all the 2D histograms in Figure 1.
-We will call those organized situations “ocean carbon states”, or “regimes”.
+Fig. 2 also reveals that certain histograms appear similar in shape, for example, January – April exhibit an S-shaped curve and no tilt, while June – September exhibit a diagonal tilt that reflects a tendency for higher temperatures to co-locate with higher pCO2sw values.
+This being a small dataset of only 12 2D histograms, one could easily sort them into groups of similar shape just by visual inspection only.
+The methodology presented in this paper seeks to more mechanistically identify these groups, so that it can be confidently applied to larger and more complex datasets.
+We will call those organized groups, clusters or regimes or “ocean carbon states”.

-(Figure 1)
+(Figure 2)

-Since this is a few member dataset (we only have 12 months in the Takahashi climatology), a visual inspection is possible; however, histograms of larger datasets would not be as easily grouped together visually.
-A more objective method would therefore be necessary and in the next few paragraphs we will test whether the k-means clustering analysis can play this role.
+It is noted here that despite the broad range of values for both variables, the 2D histograms are very similar regardless of the number of bins chosen for each of the variables.

 k-Means clustering